laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 * and to version that build environment together with the source code

 Why these?
 Because these give even more control to the developer.
 The build environment will be the same locally and on the CI server, and factors out completely the need to talk to an operations engineer.
-While i have a sweet spot for operations engineers, they really shouldn't be bothered with *a certain a Ruby gem that is needed on the CI server*.
+While I have a sweet spot for operations engineers, they really shouldn't be bothered with *a certain a Ruby gem that is needed on the CI server*.

 **The separation of roles and responsibilities become more clear between dev and ops** this way, the ops people should move from being